EEYale/WebMappingResources/TreesWithLeaflet/README.md

 ![alt text](https://raw.githubusercontent.com/EEYale/WebMappingResources/master/TreesWithLeaflet/tilelayeronly.png "Map with Tile Layer")

 ### Part Five: Make a map with a tile layer and tree data.
 Now, let's add some tree data to our map as a set of points.
-We also want each point to have a popup that tells us the Common Name, Diameter at Breast Height (DBH) and the nearest address for the tree.
+We also want each point to have a pop-up that tells us the *Common Name*, *Diameter at Breast Height (DBH)* and the *nearest address for the tree*.
 To do this, we need to add the `jQuery JavaScript library` to pull in data from our `dixwellTrees.geojson` file.
 Next, after pulling in the data as `geojson` features, we bind each feature to a pop-up and specify the text which should appear.
 The pop-up pulls from the properties of each `geojson` feature to produce the correct data for each tree/point on the map.
 Your final `index.html` file should look like this:
 ```html
 <!DOCTYPE html>
 <html>